Evidence of Crowding on Russell 3000 Reconstitution Events: Generating the Russell US indexes

 Figure \ref{fig:russell_returns} compares the T3M index gross returns based on the daily returns of our replicated indexes and the original Russell 1000, 2000 and 3000 indexes for the time window between July 1989 to June 2019.
 The Russell U.S. indexes generated following our methodology are consistently capable of mimicking the original Russell indexes for the entire duration of the time window considered.

 The visual agreement of Fig. \ref{fig:russell_returns} is further assessed statistically via cross-correlations of daily returns of our replicated indexes against the original Russell U.S. indexes.
-As discussed in Section ``What is the problem with cross-correlating simultaneous autocorrelated time series?'' of \cite{Dean2015}, the significance thresholds of the cross-correlation between two time series has to be altered from the conventional cross-correlation limit, if the time series considered individually present significant autocorrelations.
+As discussed in Section ``What is the problem with cross-correlating simultaneous autocorrelated time series?'' of \cite{Dean2015}, the confidence bands of the cross-correlation between two time series has to be altered from the conventional cross-correlation limit, if the time series considered individually present significant autocorrelations.
 If such autocorrelations are not taken into account they may lead to the phenomenon of \textit{``spurious correlations''}, in which, as also shown in Fig. 1 of \cite{Dean2015}, where even two independent time series can present a significant correlation.

 For the time window 1989-2004 and 2004-2019, we checked that none of the daily returns of the indexes, generated or original, present significant autocorrelation at any non-zero lag.
-The correlations of generated and original indexes at zero lag are reported in Table \ref{table:correlations}, along with the 5\% significance thresholds which are given by $\pm 1.96/\sqrt{n}$, where $n$ is the sample size.
-All the cross-correlations are strongly significant.
+The Pearson's correlations of generated and original indexes at zero lag are reported in Table \ref{table:correlations}, along with the 95\% confidence bands which are given by $\pm 1.96/\sqrt{n}$, where $n$ is the sample size.
+As a benchmark, in parentheses we report the cross-correlation at zero lag between a portfolio in which the components of the reconstructed Russell indexes are equally weighted and the original Russell indexes.
+All the Pearson's cross-correlations are strongly significant.

+To further test the agreement among the series in terms of non linear measures of dependence, we also determine the Kendall's $\tau$ correlations between the reconstructed Russell indexes and the original ones.
+We report the values report in Table \ref{table:kendall-correlations} along with 95\% confidence bands which are given, for large samples, by $\pm 1.96 \sqrt{\frac{2(2n+5)}{9n(n-1)}}$ where $n$ is the sample size.
+Similarly to the case of Pearson's cross-correlations, we also report in parentheses the correlations between the equally weighted portfolio and the original Russell indexes.
+All the Kendall's $\tau$ correlations are strongly significant and outperform the benchmark of the equally weighted portfolio.

 Similarly, as shown in Fig. \ref{fig:distribution_pre_2004}, the normalised distribution of the daily returns overlap to a very good degree between June 1989 to June 2004.
 The agreement is also confirmed by the corresponding Q-Q plot.